Derek Coughlan: Career

 In summer 2002, he joined Stephen Kenny's Bohemians, where he was dubbed 'The Brute' for his robust performances, and played a huge role in their title win that season.
 Midway through the 2003 season, he fell out of favour at the club and returned to Cork City when he earned another League winners medal in 2005.

 Coughlan represented Ireland at Under-20 and Under-21 level.

+Coaching career

+In January 2025, Coughlan was appointed manager of the newly former Under-17s side of Cork City Women.